citp/privacy-policy-historical/s/sh/she/sheldoncomics.com.md

 **Our Privacy Policy, in a Nutshell:**

-This is a comic strip.
-It's not a bank, or a telecom, or a shady auto dealership.
-Broadly speaking, we want as little of your information as we can and still run the site with all the features you like.
+We want as little of your information as possible.
+This is a comic strip... not a bank, or a telecom, or a shady auto dealership.
+We want to make you laugh, not mess with your privacy.

 ==================================